konfirm/node-state-emitter/README.md

 ## Getting Started

 ### Installation
-StateEmitter is scoped packages, which means both the installation and `require` (or `import`) need the scope along with the package name.
+StateEmitter is a scoped package, which means both the installation and `require` (or `import`) need the scope along with the package name.

 ```
 $ npm install @konfirm/state-emitter